lanl/LOTUS/0_README.md

    - _time_group_: Map associated with observations;
    - _esa_: 1 of 6 overlapping energy passbands at which "true" ENAs + isotropic background or anisotropic background may be observed.

-## Attribution
+## Attribution and Copyright
 If you use any of the LOTUS framework or results in your work, please cite the following paper:

-Madeline A. Stricklin, Lauren J. Beesley, Brian P. Weaver, Kelly R. Moran, Dave Osthus, Paul H. Janzen, Grant David Meadors, and Daniel B. Reisenfeld.
+MA Stricklin, LJ Beesley, BP Weaver, KR Moran, D Osthus, PH Janzen, GD Meadors, and DB Reisenfeld.
 Moving Towards Automated Interstellar Boundary Explorer Data Selection with LOTUS.
 Submitted to Statistical Analysis and Data Mining.
+#

-Copyright 2023 for CO4627
+Copyright 2023 for **CO4627**

 This program is Open-Source under the BSD-3 License.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.